TNET-SNU/mmTLS/README.md

 sudo ./my_ips -c 16
 ```

-"-c" option means the number of cores used by "my-ips".
+The "-c" option means the number of cores used by "my-ips".
 You will see the logs of real-time throughput after initializing DPDK EAL.
 They are used for measuring the throughput of persistent connections.